Reed parrotbill: Breeding

-Decline of the reed parrotbill
+Conservation status

 The reed parrotbill species is predicted to decline rapidly as a result of degradation of their habitat.
-They are not threatened globally, it's considered “near threatened.”
+They are not threatened globally, it's considered "near threatened".
 The main threats to their species are associated with clearance of reedbeds and over-harvesting reeds.
 The population trend is decreasing fast, and there is a continuing decline of mature individuals.